 (xxiv) the Office of the Director of National Intelligence;

 (xxvi) the National Economic Council;

 (xxix) the White House Office of Public Engagement and Intergovernmental Affairs;

 (xxxi) such agencies or offices as the President or Co-Chairs shall designate.

 (c) Administration.
 CEQ shall provide administrative support and additional resources, as appropriate, for the Council to the extent permitted by law and within existing appropriations.
-Agencies shall assist and provide information to the Council, consistent with applicable law, as may be necessary to carry out its functions.
+Agencies shall assist and provide Start Printed Page 66823information to the Council, consistent with applicable law, as may be necessary to carry out its functions.
 Each agency shall bear its own expenses for participating in the Council.